Sitecore/MVP-Site/CONTRIBUTING.md

-# Contributing to Sitecore MVP Site
+# Contributing to Old Sitecore MVP Site

-Thanks for choosing to contributing to the Sitecore MVP site.
+Thanks for choosing to contributing to the Old Sitecore MVP site.
 This document is a set of guidelines to follow when contributing.

 ## Code of Conduct
 Please read the [Code of Conduct](./CODE_OF_CONDUCT.md) before participating, all contributors are expected to uphold this code.
 Please report unacceptable behavior to